 Bitcoin trading volumes are on a constant rise worldwide, and also in Nigeria.
 Bitcoin generally has higher volatility than other trading instruments, making it attractive for day traders.
 Apart from trading, bitcoins have also given access to various financial services in Nigeria which were not available previously.

 Traders in Nigeria can trade bitcoins in two ways.
-Bitcoins can be bought and sold directly from exchanges like Luno, Paxful, etc, that offer bitcoins in return for physical or fiat currency.
-Another method to speculate on the value of bitcoin through Contract for Difference (CFDs) on cryptocurrency that is offered by various brokers in Nigeria like Plus500, Etoro, Hotforex, etc.
+Bitcoins can be bought and sold directly from exchanges that offer bitcoins in return for fiat currency.
+Another method to speculate on the value of bitcoin through Contract for Difference (CFDs) on cryptocurrency that is offered by various brokers in Nigeria.

-List of 6 Best Bitcoin brokers in Nigeria for 2020
+List of 7 Best Bitcoin brokers in Nigeria for CFD traders

 In this guide, we have listed and evaluated steps to trade bitcoin as CFDs via brokers that offer cryptocurrency CFDs in Nigeria.
 These brokers allow traders in Nigeria to speculate on bitcoin against fiat currency like BTC/USD, BTC/EUR, etc. along with bitcoin against other cryptos like BTC/ETH, etc.

 Ranks #1 Bitcoin Broker in Nigeria